 Subject Amount

-Monitoring & Administration \$376,137
+Monitoring & Administration \$358,002

-Homeless Prevention and Rapid Rehousing Services Expenditures \$268,433
+Homeless Prevention and Rapid Rehousing Services Expenditures \$299,260

 Housing Development Expenditures for pre-development expenses

-Total Expenditures \$644,570
+Total Expenditures \$657,262

-The primary expenditures from the LMIHAF were for Homeless Prevention and Rapid Rehousing Services Expenditures and administrative costs associated with monitoring the portfolio's long-term affordability restrictions.
-The City entered into two separate agreements with program service providers totaling \$250,000 from LMIHAF funds for rapid rehousing services.
-The first agreement is with Abode Services for its Tenant Based Rental Assistance (TBRA) program, paid for by \$140,000 from LMIHAF funds, \$958,000 from federal Home Investment Partnerships Act (HOME) funds, and \$160,000 from City Affordable Housing funds.
-The TBRA program provides housing and case management services to individuals and families who are homeless or at risk of homelessness.
-The second agreement is a two-year agreement with the County of Santa Clara to provide intensive case management and other supportive services for homeless individuals in order to obtain and maintain permanent housing.
-The County agreement was executed on July 1, 2017 and extended on July 3, 2019 in an annual amount of \$110,000 from LMIHAF funds.
-The expenditures listed for Homeless Prevention and Rapid Rehousing Services Expenditures, \$268,433 in total, exceed the total contract amount of \$250,000 because expenditures are reported on a modified accrual basis and some payments associated with the prior Fiscal Year were paid during the current Fiscal Year.
+The primary expenditures from the LMIHAF were for Homeless Prevention, Case Management services for the Tenant Based Rental Assistance (TBRA) program, and Rapid Rehousing Services Expenditures and administrative costs associated with monitoring the portfolio's long-term affordability restrictions.
+The City entered into three separate agreements with program service providers totaling \$250,000 from LMIHAF funds.
+The TBRA program is administered by two service providers: Abode Services and Bill Wilson Center.
+Both were allocated \$70,000 each (a total of \$140,000) to provide case management services and general program administration services for the TBRA program.
+Federal Home Investment Partnerships Act (HOME) funds in the amount of \$1,040,000 were allocated for subsidies and deposits, and \$160,000 from City Affordable Housing funds were allocated to supplement the LMIHAF funds.
+The TBRA program provides housing and case management services to individual and families who are homeless or at risk of homelessness.
+The third agreement is with the County of Santa Clara to provide intensive case management and other supportive services for homeless individuals in order to obtain and maintain permanent housing.
+The agreement is for \$110,000 from LMIHAF funds.